prdpx7/prdpx7.github.io/_posts/2017-03-29-Publish-Your-First-Node-Module.md

 ```

 ## Let's create our node module
-* before naming your module, check if there is an already a node module of same name!.
+* before naming your module, check if there is already a node module of same name!.
 * here our sample node module's objective is to extract json data of python package from pypi registry.

 * Create project dir and follow these steps.